 I get to read new books all the time!

 Children in KS1 can discuss learning to spell.

 We learn spellings in phonics.
 We use our 'Fred fingers'.

-We practise our spellings in the writes the words in the tricky bits.
+We practise our spellings in the writes the words in different colours and that helps me to see the tricky bits.